 Consider purchasing, and using, the items that you truly need.
 Repurpose your leftovers.
 Hand down clothes to other siblings.
 Sell things on eBay.
 Don’t waste anything if you can help it.

-Related Posts: Save Money and Reuse
+Related Posts: Selling Online to Earn Extra Income and Save Money and Reuse

 I’ve become a hermit.
 I suppose working from home attributes to that in some way.
 I like to group all of my trips together so I only have to leave the house at once.
 But, by doing this, I’m also saving on gas and wear/tear on our car.